 How to Speak With Children About Troubling Subjects

 Emotional competence begins in children as early as 7 months old.
-Even within their first month, babies can begin to understand the facial expressions of adults, and vocalize when they need something.
-As they grow into a toddler, children will be able to verbalize their emotions, and let others when they're sad, angry, or happy.
-Often times, adults are able to offer solutions to these feelings.
+Even within their first month, babies can begin to understand the facial expressions of adults and vocalize when they need something.
+As they grow into a toddler, children will be able to verbalize their emotions and let others when they're sad, angry, or happy.
+Oftentimes, adults are able to offer solutions to these feelings.
 You can install a nightlight if a child is afraid of the dark, or repair a torn teddy bear after an accident - but how do we comfort our children when traumatic events occur in the world?
-This is especially difficult in a time when news reports, and social media are at the forefront of our daily lives.
+This is especially difficult in a time when news reports and social media are at the forefront of our daily lives.

 We're sharing suggestions from parents and experts in an effort to help your family cope in the aftermath of traumatic events.

-Why Is It Important to talk to Children About Alarming News?
+Why Is It Important to Talk to Children About Alarming News?

 Children will experience traumatic news in the world regardless of our efforts to shield them from it.
-It's a healthy practice to speak with children about current events, (or any difficult subject), and note their response.
+It's a healthy practice to speak with children about current events, (or any difficult subject), and note their responses.
 Creating a safe space and schedule for children to express their feelings also encourages them to develop coping tactics that they will take with them into adulthood.
 Studies show that a child is more likely to experience depression and anxiety when their feelings are not addressed and validated.

 What to Consider Before Starting The Conversation:

 Self Reflect.
 Take the time to talk through the situation with yourself, and determine if you're ready to have a conversation with your child.
 If you're unsure of your emotional state, speak with a friend, family member, mental health professional, or a member within your place of worship.
-If you're still finding it difficult to vocalize your feelings it may help to write down your thoughts, or meditate.
+If you're still finding it difficult to vocalize your feelings it may help to write down your thoughts or meditate.